Interlocking Pavers vs Concrete Pours for Driveways

 Generally speaking when people are looking to go with poured concrete they are looking for a solution that is sensitive to cost.
 Concrete pourers know this and need to find ways to cut costs in order to be competitive.
 As a result many less than reputable installers take shortcuts that are hidden but have major consequences down the line.
+What we have noticed is that in certain installations, there is insufficient excavation that was done and there is not enough gravel laid down before pouring.
+The consequence is that the concrete or asphalt cracks very soon after installations due to an unstable foundation.

 That being said, there are plenty enough of landscapers who also take shortcuts in installing pavers.
 A red flag would be very low cost for its installation.